PowerDNS/pdns/docs/manpages/pdns_recursor.1.md

 :    Timeout in seconds when talking to TCP clients.

 --config-dir=*DIRECTORY*
-:    Location of configuration directory (recursor.conf), /etc/powerdns by
+:    Location of configuration directory (recursor.conf), the default depends on
-     default.
+     the SYSCONFDIR option at build-time, which is usually /etc/powerdns.
+The default can be found with `pdns_recursor --config | grep ' config-dir='`.

 --daemon
 :    Operate as a daemon.